cpina/ace-it-presentation/contents-django-in-the-antarctic.md

  - e-mail system;
  - file uploader;

-- connecting science equipment.
+- connecting and problem solving with science equipment.
 ---
-class: middle, center
-# What is ACE?
-## Antarctic Circumnavigation Expedition
----
-background-image: url(images/ace_final_map_official.png)
-background-size: contain
-.footnote[Copyright: Swiss Polar Institute]
----
-background-image: url(images/akademik_tryoshnikov_grytviken.jpg)
-background-size: contain

-## R/V Akademik Tryoshnikov
----
-background-image: url(images/rocking.jpg)
-background-size: contain
----
-class: middle, center
-# Science
----
-background-image: url(images/ace_team.jpg)
-background-size: contain

-.footnote[Copyright Swiss Polar Institute]
-???
-Lots of teams: 22.
-Many people
----
-class: middle, center
-template: inverse
-# Data management
----
-## What is it?
+## What is data management onboard?
-- Backup all the collected data
+- Backup all the data collected onboard
-- Keep a log of what's happening:
+- Keep a log of what was happening:
  - ultimate goal - to be able to describe where, when, by whom and for what reason the data were collected
 - Keep a database of all samples collected
-- Create metadata records of all data sets so they can be discovered --
+- Create metadata records of all data sets so they are well described --